gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 * Providing a **relative path**, which depends on your working directory
 * Using a shortcut (`~`) or an **environment variable** (`$USER`)

 To invoke any software on the Yens, you have to either use its **path** directly, or it has to be in a special list of places.

-Let's look at this a little more.
+Try out the following:

 1. Call `python3 -c "print(1+1)"` -- this sends a specific command to python3 and executes it.
 2. Find the absolute path of the python executable by typing `which python3`.
 List the contents of the directory that `python3` is in.